About Project Nature

 “Those who contemplate the beauty of the earth find reserves of strength that will endure as long as life lasts.” – Rachel Carson, The Sense of Wonder

 Playing and exploring outdoors can improve a child’s overall health and wellbeing.
-But not all children and families spend time in nature—there are many barriers and disadvantaged families often have more barriers than others.
+But not all children and families have access to nature.
+Racism, economic inequality, and lack of awareness are some of the barriers that impact nature contact for children.

 What is Project Nature?